Coronavirus: Centre says India is in ‘limited’ community transmission phase

 - Coronavirus: Three states take over private hospitals.
 What does the fine print say?

-During a media briefing on Sunday, the health ministry said that six people had died, and a total of 106 cases of Covid-19 were reported in the country in the last 24 hours.

-The Centre asked all states and Union Territories on Sunday to seal their borders, as migrant labourers attempted to return home on foot.
+The Centre asked all states and Union Territories on Sunday to seal their borders as migrant labourers attempted to return home on foot.
 The administration said adequate arrangements should be made for shelter and food for the migrants in their places of work itself.